Same-sex marriage in Montana: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284 (Baleilíiaakaxpissee 90–284; ᖳᖿᖽᐦᒧᐧᒉᐡ 90–284, Akákihtsimaan 90–284, Hoʼemanestȯtse 90–284; ʔa·knumu¢tiⱡiⱡ 90–284; Wóʼope 90–284; Snčcx̣ʷx̣ʷepletn 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
 As a result, the Rolando ruling and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.

 The Law and Order Code of the Blackfeet Nation specifies that state law and state jurisdiction govern marriage relations and that neither common-law marriages nor marriages performed under native customs are valid within the Blackfeet Reservation.
 In 2006, a traditional Blackfoot marriage ceremony was held in Seeley Lake for a two-spirit couple.
 As same-sex marriage is legal under state law, same-sex couples can also marry on the Blackfeet Reservation.
 The Crow Tribe of Montana's Law and Order Code provides that marriage is a consensual relationship between "a man and a woman" arising out of a civil contract.
-However, the code also states that marriages which are validly contracted under the laws of the place where they occurred are recognized as valid within the Crow Indian Reservation.
-Likewise, the Tribal Code of the Northern Cheyenne Tribe defines marriage as "a personal relationship between a man and a woman", but states that marriages validly performed under the laws of the jurisdiction where performed are valid on the reservation.
+However, the code also states that marriages legally contracted in foreign jurisdictions, including U.S. states, are recognized as valid within the Crow Indian Reservation.
+Likewise, the Tribal Code of the Northern Cheyenne Tribe defines marriage as "a personal relationship between a man and a woman", but states that marriages legally performed outside the reservation are valid.
 Similar language is found in the codes of the Assiniboine and Sioux Tribes, and the Gros Ventre and Assiniboine Tribes.
 The laws of the Confederated Salish and Kootenai Tribes are silent on who can marry; "The Code is silent on defining who can marry.
 If the Tribal Code is silent, then we rely on federal law first and then state law", said a tribal member during a meeting of the Tribal Council on December 20, 2016.